tapyu/cpp-lessons/README.md

     #include <stdio.h>
     int main() {
         printf("hello external: %d", external_variable);
-        // printf("hello external: %d", static_variable); // you cannot access to this `static` variable as it is linked to `example.c` translation unit. return 0;
+        // printf("hello external: %d", static_variable); // you cannot access to this `static` variable as it is linked to the `example.c` translation unit. return 0;
     }
     ```